About arc42

 Node.js

 Open-source cross-platform JavaScript Runtime environment which will be used to build the backend of the application.
-It is widely used and has an enormous amount of available libraries, wich makes it one of the best approach for most web applications.
+It is widely used and has an enormous amount of available libraries, wich makes it one of the best approaches for most web applications.

 4.1.
 Decompositon of the system